-Sustainability of optimal availability of contraceptives until the last mile.
-Lessons learned in Burundi and the mountainous Kivu provinces of the DRC
+Sustainability of optimal availability of contraceptives in the last mile: Lessons learned from Burundi and the mountainous Kivu province of the DRC

 In this panel Mr. Sosthène SINARINZI,Director of Administration and Finance of the National Program for Reproductive Health of Burundi will discuss sustainable improvements in the supply chain management of contraceptives in Burundi.
 The discussion will highlight the collaborative efforts of i+solutions, UNFPA and other partners under the leadership of the Government of Burundi, to ensure the availability of quality and affordable contraceptives in the last mile.
 Dr Socrate Cuma Byamungu, SRH expert of the National Program for Reproductive Health of South Kivu, Democratic Republic of Congo will present innovative sustainable pathways to resolve last mile challenges in the Kivu provinces.